PerfectlySoft/PerfectDocs/guide/logFiles.md

 # File Logging

-Using the `PerfectLogger` module, events can be logged to a specfied file, in addition to the console.
+Using the `PerfectLogger` module, events can be logged to a specified file, in addition to the console.

-## Using in your project
+## Usage

-Add the dependancy to your project's Package.swift file:
+Add the dependency to your project's Package.swift file:

 ``` swift
 .Package(url: "https://github.com/PerfectlySoft/Perfect-Logger.git", majorVersion: 0, minor: 0),